roadsidemultimedia/Docs/customize/base-child-theme.md

  */
  ~~~

-The first thing we will do is remove all the information that is not required and then add some custom CSS, see our example below:
+The first thing we will do is remove all the information that is not required and then add some example code below:

 ~~~ .css
 /*